Finding Pedn Vounder Beach – Cornwall’s paradise

 - Unsteady on your feet

 While I’m not a climber, I’m confident when tackling hilly and technical trails.
-I’m used to the South West Coast Path.
+I’m happy with a climb and amble too; I’m used to the south west coast path.
 Yet, I found the final bit of this climb hard.
 Getting onto the beach was actually ok because I followed someone in front of me who had clearly done it before.
 She told me getting up is much easier.

 This wasn’t my experience and I actually found it quite scary.
 At one point I thought I was stuck.
 I had to try and get up a ledge that was too high for my little legs.